-It took fifteen years of teaching and professional development before we felt confident in teaching reading to students in upper elementary.
-Teaching reading is one of the most important skills any teacher is responsible for, but it is often taught by stabbing at strategies until something works-only to find it doesn’t work for the next student.
+It took fifteen years of teaching and professional development before we felt confident teaching reading to students in upper elementary.
+Reading is one of the most important skills any teacher is responsible for, but it is often taught by stabbing at strategies until something works-only to find it doesn’t work for the next student.
+Literacy lessons were hard to design and we didn’t really know where to start.

 The most important thing we’ve learned is that reading comprehension skills are also skills related to grammar, word parts, word families and patterns, and writing.
 The same skills are used in a variety of ways.